Chinese Taipei Olympic Committee: History

-The United States Olympic Committee tried to solve the problem of the membership between ROCOC and Chinese Olympic Committee during the 81st IOC Session in Montevideo, Uruguay, as relations between Republic of China and the United States of America broke off in 1979.
+The United States Olympic Committee tried to solve the problem of the membership between ROC's NOC and PRC's NOC during the 81st IOC Session in Montevideo, Uruguay, as relations between Republic of China and the United States of America broke off in 1979.
 The ROCOC was forced to change the name of the committee and would no longer be allowed to use the national anthem and national flag of the Republic of China according to the results of a postal ballot (62:17) by the Executive Committee of the International Olympic Committee in Nagoya, Japan.
 Later on, the Swiss Court agreed the judicial review of the ROCOC and the Taiwanese IOC member Henry Hsu by the IOC violated the Olympic Charter.
 As a result, the IOC modified the Olympic Charter in 1980 which stated that Olympic delegations are recognized National Olympic Committees by the IOC and IOC members cannot sue the IOC following the judgement by the Swiss Court.

-Flag of Chinese Taipei (right) is raised in a Victory Ceremony during the 2009 East Asian Games in Hong Kong.
+Flag of Chinese Taipei Olympic Committee (right) is raised in a Victory Ceremony during the 2009 East Asian Games in Hong Kong.

-ROCOC was renamed as the "Chinese Taipei Olympic Committee" (中華奧林匹克委員會) as mentioned in the "Agreement between the International Olympic Committee, Lausanne, and the Chinese Taipei Olympic Committee, Taipei" signed by Shen Jia-ming (delegate of the committee) who presented it to the International Olympic Committee in Lausanne, Switzerland, on 23 March 1981, with the assistance of Juan Antonio Samaranch, the IOC president.
-The approved agreement allowed the delegation of the Chinese Taipei Olympic Committee to use Chinese Taipei for presenting themselves, and the emblem of the Chinese Taipei Olympic Committee and the Olympic flag of the Chinese Taipei as the delegation's symbol.
+ROCOC was renamed as the "Chinese Taipei Olympic Committee" (CTOC, 中華奧林匹克委員會) as mentioned in the "Agreement between the International Olympic Committee, Lausanne, and the Chinese Taipei Olympic Committee, Taipei" signed by Shen Jia-ming (delegate of the committee) who presented it to the International Olympic Committee in Lausanne, Switzerland, on 23 March 1981, with the assistance of Juan Antonio Samaranch, the IOC president.
+The approved agreement allowed the delegation of the Chinese Taipei Olympic Committee to use Chinese Taipei for presenting themselves, and the emblem and the flag of the Chinese Taipei Olympic Committee as the delegation's symbol.
 Moreover, the Chinese Taipei team would use the letter "T" to determine alphabetical order in the IOC Directory.
 The committee competed for the first time under the new moniker at the Sarajevo Games.

-It was only in 1989 that both the Olympic Committee of the People's Republic of China (CNOC) and the Olympic Committee of Chinese Taipei began to collaborate and exchange internationally.
+It was only in 1989 that both the Olympic Committee of the People's Republic of China (COC) and the Olympic Committee of Chinese Taipei (CTOC) began to collaborate and exchange internationally.
 For this to happen, a second agreement was signed on 6 April of that year.
 Within the stipulated conditions was the requirement that any delegation or international organization from the ROC had to use "Chinese Taipei" (中華台北) rather than "China Taipei" (中國台北) to participate.
 This agreement paved the way for ROC participation in the 1990 Asian Games scheduled for Beijing.